 Trick With Extracts

-My absolute favorite extract to use is the MAPLE flavored extract.
+I must say, my absolute favorite extract to use is the MAPLE flavored extract.
 OMG.
 GENIUS.
 If you’re not big on syrup, but you love that flavor—just add maple extract to the batter!
 It truly makes those pancakes smell amazing.

 Coronavirus Pantry Pancakes (AKA No Egg Pancake Recipe)